CodeWizard-404/UniTracker/README.md

 ## **🎯 Features & Highlights**

 ### 🚀 **Advanced Task Management**
-- **Create Tasks**: Add tasks with details such as name, description, due date, and priority.
+- **Create Tasks**: Add tasks with details such as name, description, due date, and subject.
 - **Organize Tasks**: Assign categories to tasks (e.g., Personal, Work, Study) for easy filtering.
-- **Priority System**: Mark tasks as High, Medium, or Low priority for better time management.
+- **Difficulty System**: Mark tasks as High, Medium, or Low difficulty for better management.
 - **Task Progress**: Mark tasks as **Completed**, **In Progress**, or **Pending** to track their progress.

 ### 🛠 **User Authentication**